Kafkamorph/DOA-Mapper/README.md

 DEMO
 ====

-To show immediately to everyone how does the script behave after the mapping is done, I prepared a Cantil realm full mappig for your enjoyment:
+To show immediately to everyone how does the script behave after the mapping is done, I prepared a Cantil realm full mapping for your enjoyment:

 *removed* - Cantil players are now sending me rubies to access it, so it's not 100% free anymore. :P